eckelj/planetmint/README.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-Planetmint and IPDB software contributors.
+BigchainDB and IPDB software contributors.
-SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
+SPDX-License-Identifier: (AGPL-3.0-or-later AND CC-BY-4.0)
-Code is Apache-2.0 and docs are CC-BY-4.0
+Code is AGPL-3.0-or-later and docs are CC-BY-4.0
 --->

 <!--- There is no shield to get the latest version